bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 # JavaScript for BEM.
 The main terms

+_The article is based on [Vladimir Varankin's](https://github.com/narqo) talk [BEM and JavaScript: Why Did We Created a JS-framework?](https://events.yandex.ru/events/yasubbotnik/msk-sep-2012/talks/323/) at Yandex Developer's Day in Moscow on September 8, 2012._

 Stack of BEM technologies contains an `i-bem` block of the [bem-core](https://en.bem.info/libs/bem-core) library.

 The JavaScript implementation of this block uses BEM data domain.
 The use of the `i-bem` block allows one to manipulate the client-side JavaScript/DOM in *BEM-style* according to *BEM-Principles*, not only in the design of visible components, but also their behavior.